tock/tock/doc/courses/sosp/capsule.md

 2. It instantiates an `Sosp`.
-   - Recall that the first parameter to `static_init!` is the type, and the second is the instantiating function. `capsules::sosp::Sosp` is a generic type with two parameters:
+   - Recall that the first parameter to `static_init!` is the type, and the second is the instantiating function. `sosp::Sosp` is a generic type with two parameters:
        - a lifetime: `'static`
        - the type of its software alarm: `VirtualMuxAlarm<'static, sam4l::ast::Ast>`).